 Additionally, we also recommend avoiding compelling physical exercise, visiting tanning booths and saunas, and sunbathing for at least six weeks following the treatment.

-Will there be permanent scarring after this procedure?
+Will there be any permanent scarring after this operation?

 A thin pink line may be visible on the curve of the upper eyelid, and under the lashes of the lower eyelid, however, these will fade away after a few months.